GinaGriza/Federated-Learning/README.md

 # Federated-Learning
+## Objective
-Applying federated learning to boost performance of convolutional neural network.
-The goal of the project is to automatically label/classify frames of videos.
+The goal of the project was to automatically label/classify frames of videos, applying federated learning to boost the performance of a convolutional neural network.